OliviaKali/GP-Brewology/README.md

 <li>Neuroticism</li>
 </ol>

+The personality test results show which Big5 personality trait is dominant as well as recommend a beer that you might like based on that personality type.

 If the user has already taken the personality test or doesn't want to, we provide an option to skip it altogether and just search for breweries based on the input location.

 ## Built with